Saturday, May 9, 2026

 • See the CHANGES IN PLAYER CONTROL section below for specifics to address what the ML R5 was supposed to address, but failed and that international players can be signed when they are chronologically, the age and physical development of high school sophomores.

 NOTE: The goal here is to allow teams time to develop their players without having to roster some of the best ones long before they are major league ready.
 My data says the ML R5 is a failure but the minor league R5 draft has some benefits in limiting the number of minor league players a team can hoard.
 This also will allow teams to sign minor league free agents after the end of a season without having to worry about losing them in the subsequent R5 draft.
 Finally, it will free up 40-man roster spots for players who can actually help a team in the next competitive year instead of having a roster spot wasted for 2-3 years on a player who is not close to being major league-ready.
+All these changes are likely to increase competitive balance because teams will have a longer time to develop players and the players will still be able to become free agents before they reach their physical and professional primes.

 CHANGES TO PLAYER CONTROL